fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/12_operator_overloading/08_2way_comparisons.md

 }
 ```

-`std::tie` creates a tuple of references to elements. `std::tuple` has already overloaded comparison operators (thanks to templates) - it uses lexicographical comparisons.
+`std::tie` creates a tuple of references to elements. `std::tuple` has already overloaded comparison operators (thanks to templates) - so we just reuse it's lexicographical comparison implementation.

 Other comparison operators reuse `<`: